Blosc/blogsite/posts/roofline-surprising-story.rst

 The situation changes dramatically for on-disk operations.
 Here, Blosc2 consistently outperforms NumPy and Numexpr, as the high latency of disk I/O (even if we used SSDs here) amortizes its internal overhead.
 This makes Blosc2 a compelling choice for out-of-core computations, one of its primary use cases.

 Overall, this analysis has provided valuable insights, highlighting the importance of the memory hierarchy.
 It has also exposed specific areas for improvement, such as the performance of small matrix multiplications.
 As Blosc2 continues to evolve, I am confident we can address these points and further enhance its performance, making it an even more powerful tool for numerical computations in Python.

+Last but not least, I would like to thank `ironArray SLU <https://ironarray.io>`_ for sponsoring most of the work behind Blosc2 and making this research possible. ironArray provides high-performance cloud computing and data storage built around Blosc2 and Caterva2 technologies.

 Compress Better, Compute Bigger!